TusoAI: Agentic Optimization for Scientific Methods: Abstract

 \section{Abstract}

 Scientific discovery is often slowed by the manual development of computational tools needed to analyze complex experimental data.
 Building such tools is costly and time-consuming because scientists must iteratively review literature, test modeling and scientific assumptions against empirical data, and implement these insights into efficient software.
 Large language models (LLMs) have demonstrated strong capabilities in synthesizing literature, reasoning with empirical data, and generating domain-specific code, offering new opportunities to accelerate computational method development.
 Existing LLM-based systems either focus on performing scientific analyses using existing computational methods or on developing computational methods or models for general machine learning without effectively integrating the often unstructured knowledge specific to scientific domains.
 Here, we introduce \method{}, an agentic AI system that takes a scientific task description with an evaluation function and autonomously develops and optimizes computational methods for the application. \method{} integrates domain knowledge into a knowledge tree representation and performs iterative, domain-specific optimization and model diagnosis, improving performance over a pool of candidate solutions.
-We conducted comprehensive benchmark evaluations demonstrating that \method{} outperforms state-of-the-art expert methods, MLE agents, and scientific AI agents across diverse tasks, such as single-cell RNA-seq data denoising and satellite-based earth monitoring.
-Applying \method{} to two key open problems in genetics improved existing computational methods (40\% power improvement to scDRS in associating cells to disease in simulations and 10.5\% enrichment improvement to pgBoost for identifying ground-truth variant-gene pairs) and uncovered novel biology, including 9 new associations between autoimmune diseases and T cell subtypes (e.g., primary biliary cirrhosis with central memory T cells) and 7 previously unreported links between disease variants linked to their target genes (e.g., glucose/HbA1c risk variant rs138917529 with \emph{GCK}).
+We conducted comprehensive benchmark evaluations demonstrating that \method{} outperforms state-of-the-art expert methods, MLE agents, and scientific AI agents across diverse tasks.
+Applying \method{} to two key open problems in genetics improved existing computational methods and uncovered new biology missed by previous methods.
 Our code is publicly available at \href{https://github.com/Alistair-Turcan/TusoAI}{https://github.com/Alistair-Turcan/TusoAI}.